 – Creating unintended cleavage planes

-The diamond wire loop is exceptionally versatile.
+The endless diamond wire is exceptionally versatile.
 Whether cutting a dense iron meteorite, a brittle chondrite, or a heterogeneous pallasite, the same basic setup works with adjustments to speed and tension.
 Manufacturers specifically list “meteorites” as a core application alongside ceramics, silicon, glass, and precious stones.

-Diamond wire loops can be used dry or with minimal coolant.
+Endless diamond wires can be used dry or with minimal coolant.
 This is critical for scientific samples where:

 – Water or oil could leach soluble elements